fluid-commerce/Droplet-Template-React-/README.md

 - 🎨 **Beautiful React frontend** with TypeScript and Tailwind CSS
 - 🔧 **Robust Node.js backend** with Express and PostgreSQL
 - 🗄️ **Complete database schema** with migrations
-- 🚀 **One-click Render deployment** with automatic environment setup
+- 🚀 **Easy deployment** with Render, Vercel, Heroku, or any platform
 - 📝 **Comprehensive configuration forms** for user onboarding
 - 🔐 **Built-in security** with validation and error handling
 - 📊 **Activity logging** and webhook processing